-Hauz Khas is one of the most happening places in Delhi that features some major landmarks places from the history and the contemporary world.
+Hauz Khas is one of the most happening places in Delhi that features some major landmarks places from history and the contemporary world.
 The original Hauz Khas (water reservoir) was built in the reign of Alauddin Khilji between 1296 to 1316.
 The complex was named after a royal lake which today exists in the complex and is surrounded by a tomb, a seminary, and a mosque.

-Hauz Khas was urbanized and developed by DLF in the 1960s and today its a posh area with high land and property rate.
+Hauz Khas was urbanized and developed by DLF in the 1960s and today it is a posh area with high land and property rate.
 Hauz Khas is known for many tourist attractions in its vicinity.
 The most popular ones are Deer Park and Firoz Shah Tughlaq Tomb.
 Hauz Khas complex witnesses a vibrant atmosphere during weekends and tourist seasons for its relaxing ambiance and fun vibe.

 The Deer Park aka A.N.
 Jha Deer Park spreads over a vast land.
 As the name suggests, the park is home to a number of deers.
 There are several subsections in the park that accommodate a Duck Park, Rabbit Enclosures, spots for walkers and joggers, Picnic Spots, and a lot more.
-The park is also known as ‘Lungs of Delhi’ because of rich plantation, that provides fresh air to Delhiites.
+The park is also known as ‘Lungs of Delhi’ because of the rich plantation that provides fresh air to Delhiites.

 The tomb of Firoz Shah Tughlaq is an aesthetical delight to the eyes.
-The perfect architecture of the Mughal Era defines the skilled and focused pursuit of architect, Ghiyas-ud-din Tughlaq.
+The perfect architecture of the Mughal Era defines the skilled and focused pursuit of the architect, Ghiyas-ud-din Tughlaq.
 The tomb is visited by locals, historians, and tourists from across the country and globe for its architecture and aesthetically appealing looks.

 It’s a great place to explore multiple cuisines ranging from Indian to International to continental to seafood.
-You also get to explore various shopping spots and buy stuff such as clothes, accessories, souvenirs and more.
+You also get to explore various shopping spots and buy stuff such as clothes, accessories, souvenirs, and more.

 Hauz Khas gets the maximum footfall by the locals on weekends because of countless restaurants, bars, and discotheques.
-These hot spots serve delicious food and offer great ambiance to sit in and enjoy a meal.
+These hot spots serve delicious food and offer a great ambiance to sit in and enjoy a meal.
 The whole vibe of Hauz Khas changes during the weekend and in the evening when party buffs come here to unwind from a hectic week or a tiring day.

 Hauz Khas Village is one of the most amazing travel spots to explore in Delhi.
 It is a great place for party lovers.
-Hauz Khas Village, Delhi is located at an approximate distance of 1,414 km, 1,494 km, 2,181 km, 2,150 km from Mumbai, Kolkata Chennai and Bengaluru.
+Hauz Khas Village, Delhi is located at an approximate distance of 1,414 km, 1,494 km, 2,181 km, 2,150 km from Mumbai, Kolkata Chennai, and Bengaluru.
 Let’s discuss how you can reach here via the following routes.

 It is really interesting to know that the Delhi Airport has three parallel runways which have a CAT IIIB instrument landing system.
 The function of this particular system is to guide the planes by using radio waves.